kyoh86/madao/README.md

 Markdown refactoring tool

-This tool is still in the PoC phase, and there's no stuff that can be used in practice.
+This tool is still in the PoC phase, and there's no stuff that can be used in practice yet.

 # LICENSE